flaf/miscellaneous/puppet/modules/unix_accounts/README.md

 # TODO

+* In fact, this module should offer a simple wrapper of the user resource (a define resource).
+Anyway, this module should be allow to add user account *after* an include (we can imagine the include just manage de common [administrator] users).
 * Normally, remove groups is useless with the `membership` set to `inclusive` instead of the `minimum` (the default) in user resources.
 This module will be simpler.
 Allow to define